yosemitebandit/dotdotdot/readme.md

     (sci) $ pip install distribute --upgrade
     (sci) $ pip install matplotlib

-also symlink the YCM extra conf file to ~

 ### arduino
 need jdk for the ui; and I think this is better than the version that's in apt